 Approved CPT authorization can be found on page 2 of the I-20.
 In order to maintain your student status and not accrue unlawful presence, a student may only work for the employer listed on the I-20 and only during the period authorized on the I-20.
 If you need additional time, you must apply for an extension of the CPT before the current CPT period expires.
 You must apply separately for each semester you want to participate in CPT.

 Students that use 12 months of full-time CPT are no longer eligible for any Optional Practical Training.
 If you anticipate using 12 months or more, please talk to your international advisor.

 If you have further questions, your international advisor will be happy to discuss CPT with you during walk-in hours.
-You may drop off a completed Application for CPT form at the Stix House front desk any weekday between 9am-5pm.
+You may drop off a completed Application for CPT form at the OISS House front desk any weekday between 9am-5pm.
 The form can be obtained from your school or department.
 Processing time for CPT authorization is 3 business days.

 Optional Practical Training (OPT)

 An F-1 student is eligible for up to 12 months of Optional Practical Training (OPT) for use during (pre-completion) and after (post-completion) the completion of the program.
 Students are eligible for an additional 12 months of OPT for each level of education completed.
 Students who have completed degrees in specific science, technology, engineering and mathematics fields may, in certain cases, be eligible for a STEM OPT Extension.

 OPT may be carried out under the following circumstances:

 - During the semester, no more than 20 hours per week (at the same time as carrying a full time course load)

 - During the annual vacation period or at other times when school is not in session, as long as the student is eligible and intends to enroll the following semester